 Job calls can be made either before you send your resume, to get more information and alert the person receiving the resumes that you’ll be sending yours through; or they can be made soon after sending your resume as a follow-up, to introduce yourself and confirm that they’ve received it.

-Before you call, read the job ad carefully, do an Internet search on the company and visit their website to find out about its products and services, the company structure and culture, the industry and other pertinent information.
+Before you call, read the job ad carefully, do an Internet search on the company and visit their website to find out about the products and services they offer, the company structure and culture, the industry and other pertinent information.

 Also have a copy of your resume on hand in case they ask specific questions about your background and experiences.

-Use a quiet, private room – you don’t want your call interrupted by screeching kids, mobile phones, music or passing traffic.
+Use a quiet, private room – you don’t want your call interrupted by screeching children, mobile phones, music or passing traffic.
 Find somewhere quiet where you can focus and conduct a professional conversation.

 If you can, use a landline because mobile phones can sometimes drop out or have poor reception.